bmmanson/spaceboomV1/README.md

 Spaceboom is nearly complete.
 Here is a list of features that I’ve finished (leaving aside refactoring and cosmetic changes, in some cases):

 - All views (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile) except for the settings view
-- All routes and SQL models
+- All routes and SQL models are complete
-- Users can “like” messages, comment on messages and profiles, and like comments
+- Users can “like” messages, comment on messages and profiles, and "like" comments on messages and profiles
 - Users can delete messages they've created so they're no longer discoverable.
 Users can also remove discovered messages from their collection without making them undiscoverable
 - Users can flag messages as inappropriate
 - The app uses the React Native geolocation API to retrieve the user's coordinates.
 It sends the coordinates as a JSON object in the body of an http post request every time the user's coordinates change significantly while the app is running.
 If a posted message has coordinates that approximate those of the message, the server creates a new instance in the discovery model, and returns the messages data to the client